hofer/nats-mcp/README.md

 Exposing an existing MCP Server via Nats.io:
 ```
-./nats-mcp tool --url "nats://localhost:4222" --command="./whatever -flag foo"
+./nats-mcp tool --url "nats://localhost:4222" --command="./whatever-mcp-erver -arg foo"
 ```

 To check what MCP tools are exposed via Nats use the following command:
 ```
-./nats-mcp client --url "nats://localhost:4222"
+./nats-mcp client list --url "nats://localhost:4222"
 ```

-To then actually use the tool with your local agent, add the following command to your config:
+To then actually use the tool with your local agent, add the following command to your MCP config:
 ```
 ./nats-mcp server --url "nats://localhost:4222"
 ```

-## Useful links / Inspiration:
+## Useful links / inspiration:

 The following collection of links have been an inspiration for this project.